johncf/editor-design/README.md

 When "Start" or "End" is `.`, it can be used to define a cursor motion.
 If "Start" is `.`, the cursor moves forward, and otherwise, backwards.
 "Block pos" is the position of Cursor Block relative to the Cursor, after the movement has been made.
 Cursor block prefers to be on the right of the cursor.
-There is only one built-in command that depends on the position of the cursor block: `r` (Note: `s` is redundant and not defined, but `a` could be defined as `i` if cursor block is on the left and `li` otherwise). _All_ other commands work based on the cursor position alone.
+There are two built-in commands that depend on the position of the cursor block: `r` and `a` (Note: `s` is redundant and not defined; `a` is the same as `i` if cursor block is on the left and `li` otherwise). _All_ other commands work based on the cursor position alone.

 | Text object   | Keymap    | Start       | End         | Block pos  |
 |---------------|-----------|-------------|-------------|------------|